iritashuri/Memory-Game/README.md

 # Memory-Game
-A memory game including docomatation of players and הictories.
+A memory game including docomatation of players and victories.
 Using Local storage.